michelet33/dashbd/README.md

-# dashbd

-Requirements: Docker Desktop

-Launch command:
+# Create the images and containers

-docker-compose up --build
+Go to the dir which contains the docker-compose file and launch the command: docker-compose up --build